 Skip to Content

-Viking River Cruise Packing List and Cruise Packing Tips
+Viking River Cruise Packing List and Cruise Packing Tips (2024)

-Having sailed on a number of Viking River Cruises and Viking Ocean Cruises, we realize packing for a river cruise differs from what you would pack for a cruise on one of the bigger cruise lines.
+A common question for first-time river cruisers is how to pack for a cruise.
+We have learned a lot sailing on Viking River Cruises and Viking Ocean Cruises over the years.
+We’ve learned that packing for a river cruise differs from what you would pack for a cruise on one of the bigger cruise lines.

 You will find an example 7-10 day packing list at the end of the article to use as a starting point for your packing.

 A viking river cruises ship sits docked at night lit up with christmas lights.
-You can expect beautiful scenes like this on Viking Christmas cruises thanks to the shorter days.

 One thing we love about Viking River Cruise vessels is the ample storage in the cabins.
 While the cabin may not be that spacious, there is plenty of drawer and cupboard space to stow your things.
 Empty suitcases or bags slide easily under the beds to minimize clutter.